watermarkchurch/contentful-schema-diff/README.md

   --to contentful-export-<to space>-<date>.json
 ```

+## Results

-A new typescript file will be created.
-It will include many of the migrations
+One or many new typescript file(s) will be created.
+They will include many of the migrations
 necessary to transition the "from" space to have the same structure as the "to"
 space.
 Where it couldn't figure out how to do the migration, it has left
 a code comment with the diff of the fields for that content type.